bseverns/live-rig/08_midi-mapping-2025-03-15-basement-noise.md

 - No MIDI on Horizon yet; scenes changed by hand.
 - DiceLoop not present, so its usual CC lanes are free.
 - VMass and SSSScan not in use; any global CCs for them are ignored tonight.
-- VIS_CTRL Ch 10 CC 21/22 are allowed to be a bit “wild” — no safety clamp yet; trust the room and use ears + Horizon limiter.
+- Edirol PCM-30 Ch 10 CC 21/22 are allowed to be a bit “wild” — no safety clamp yet; trust the room and use ears + Horizon limiter.

 Things to revisit after the show:

-- Did frZone CC 24 (high band → mosh) feel too aggressive layered with the VIS_CTRL glitch macro?
+- Did frZone CC 24 (high band → mosh) feel too aggressive layered with the Edirol PCM-30 glitch macro?
 - Did any of the CCs feel redundant or unused?
 Consider trimming for next show.
-- Would it be helpful to add one simple **“visual blackout”** Note or CC from VIS_CTRL for hard cuts to black?
+- Would it be helpful to add one simple **“visual blackout”** Note or CC from Edirol PCM-30 for hard cuts to black?

 ---